Whatever Happened To Mr. Green Jeans?

 Mr. Green Jeans was actually Hugh Brannum and you may remember Mr. Green Jeans would often be playing a musical instrument of some sort.
 Well, he came to do that honestly, since he grew up learning to play the sousaphone and bass violin.

-Following her service in the Marines during WWII, he had a very successful career playing with the legendary Fred Waring.
+Following his service in the Marines during WWII, he had a very successful career playing with the legendary Fred Waring.
 In fact, it was at that time he met a guy named Bob Keeshan.

 Another belief blown to smithereens: Captain Kangaroo wasn't really a Captain and his name wasn't Kangaroo, it was Bob Keeshan.